-Grief can come from losing a relationship, losing a loved one, even losing a great job opportunity – any kind of loss that you have no control over can throw you into the abyss of grief, and we suggest embracing it.
+Grief is messy.
+It can come from losing a relationship, losing a loved one, even losing a great job opportunity.
+Any kind of loss that you have no control over can throw you into the abyss of grief, and we suggest embracing it.

 Because as Dr. Gail Gross says of grief, sometimes “the only way out, is through.”
 Support your own journey with the following honest quotes on grief.

 Acknowledging pain to move forward:

 “Sometimes wedged between you + the life you want is a heap of feelings you don’t want to feel + the only way to get over that hump is to feel them.
 Whether it be guilt, fear, grief, loneliness, what must you be willing to feel in order to move closer to your vision?”
 Jessica Dore

 Getting through the emotions:

 “Grief is like the ocean; it comes on waves ebbing and flowing.
 Sometimes the water is calm, and sometimes it is overwhelming.
 All we can do is learn to swim.”
 Vicki Harrison